-According to Digital Age, “There are countless netiquette sources that say it's rude to take a mobile phone call in a meeting, and you should turn your phone off.
+According to Digital Age, “There are countless etiquette sources that say it's rude to take a mobile phone call in a meeting, and you should turn your phone off.
 But this advice dates to when phones were used to make calls.
-Now you could be checking e-mail or sports scores, or you could be checking something relevant to the meeting on the web or taking notes.”
+Now you could be checking your email or sports scores, or you could be checking something relevant to the meeting on the web or taking notes.”

-- How would you feel if you were hosting a meeting and someone was more attentive to their phone and not at what you were saying?
+- How would you feel if you were hosting a meeting and someone was more attentive to their phone than what you were saying?
 If you'd hate it, be respectful and don't do it to someone else.

-- If you get caught with using your mobile, it could be an embarrassing situation!
-What about those times when it wasn’t on silent mode and started ringing, disrupting everyone around you?
+- If you get caught using your mobile, would it be embarrassing for you?
+What about those times when your phone wasn’t on silent mode and started ringing, disrupting everyone around you?

-- Ask yourself this question – do you really need that phone or are you just doing it as a habit?
+- Ask yourself this question – do you really need your phone or are you just using it out of habit?

-Now consider that you are attending an online meeting, would the advantage of not being in the same room as the presenter change your decision to carry to phone to the meeting?
+Now consider that you are attending an online meeting - would not being in the same room as the presenter change your decision to carry your phone to the meeting?

-Remember - if it is a web conference, there are web cams operating and your boss might actually notice that you are distracted or that you are not actively participating in the meeting.
+Remember, if it is a web conference, there are likely to be webcams operating and your boss might actually notice that you are distracted or that you are not actively participating in the meeting.

-It might also be worthwhile to think of how a mobile phone ringing might break the thought flow of the presenter and cause a disruption in the meeting for all the people in the conference.
+It might also be worthwhile to think of how a mobile phone ringing might break the thought flow of the presenter and cause a disruption for all the people in the conference.

-While it might not be a good idea to tweet in your meeting, you can definitely tweet to us about your decisions (@ExpressVM) so we can share your thoughts with others who are considering good meeting etiquette.
+While it might not be a good idea to tweet during your meeting, you can definitely tweet to us about your decisions (@ExpressVM) so we can share your thoughts with others who are interested in observing good meeting etiquette.